 Of course, this works best with natural suedes, leathers & fabrics such as canvas and silk.
 Because these materials have the most give in them to conform to your foot.

 Looking for more tips & tricks on how to make shoes bigger?
-Check out our post on how to stretch shoes, below:
+Check out my post on how to stretch shoes!

 4. Use Anti-Blister Sticks or Deodorant